BULLISHWHALES

 Can members of Congress legally trade Halliburton (HAL) stock?

 Yes.
 Members of Congress are permitted to trade individual stocks, including Halliburton (HAL), but the STOCK Act of 2012 requires them to publicly disclose each transaction within 45 days.
-BullishWhales tracks those disclosures; it does not imply any trade was improper.
+Quantellect tracks those disclosures; it does not imply any trade was improper.

 Are congressional Halliburton (HAL) trades public?